Scientific content of paper

 Free Paper Presentation

-The presenting author (usually the first named author) must register, pay the appropriate fee and present the paper.
+The principal author (the first named author) must register, pay the appropriate fee and present the paper.
 The exact timing / and format will be decided dependent on the number of submissions and programme time.
 Your abstract may be allocated as either a free paper or as a rapid-fire paper.
 We will send registration information nearer the time if your abstract has been accepted as a free paper or rapid-fire free paper.
 Only those abstracts accepted as a free paper will be considered for one of the presentation prizes on offer – there are two categories of prize: one for medics in training and one for orthoptists or early career non-medic researchers.

 You must provide your PowerPoint presentation in advance of the meeting for pre-loading onto the presentation computers.
 We will send more detailed audiovisual information nearer the time.
 Failure to provide your presentation by the deadline will mean that unfortunately it will not be included on the day.
-Please do not ask to amend your PowerPoint presentation after it has been submitted.
+Please do not ask to amend your PowerPoint presentation after it has been submitted

 To encourage early career orthoptists and / or non-medic early career researchers to submit abstracts to participate in the annual meeting, the Trustees have agreed to waive the meeting registration fee for two individuals who are deemed to have submitted the best abstracts.
 The prizes will be awarded to the highest ranked abstracts submitted by early career orthoptists / non-medics early career researchers only.
-In addition to the waiver of the registration fee, the Society will provide a modest travel bursary to go towards travel / accommodation to attend the meeting; the amount to be determined.
+In addition to the waiver of the registration fee, the Society will provide a modest travel bursary to go towards the winner's travel / accommodation to attend the meeting; the amount to be determined.
 All submissions must follow the guidance laid down and be submitted before the deadline.
 Submissions received after the deadline will not be considered.

 Submission & Deadline